ibm-cloud-docs/blockchain/howto/ibp-console-join-network.md

 * **One Certificate Authority (CA)** `Org2 CA`
   A CA is the node that issues certificates to all organization members.
 We create one CA for the peer organization `Org2`.
 * **Joining one channel**
-  The tutorial describes how to join the channel that was created by the [Build a network tutorial](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network) tutorial.
+  The tutorial describes how to join the channel that was created by the [Building a network tutorial](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network).

-Throughout this tutorial we supply **recommended values** for some of the fields in the console.
+Throughout this tutorial, we supply **recommended values** for some of the fields in the console.
 This allows the names and identities to be easier to recognize in the tabs and drop-down lists.
 These values are not mandatory, but you will find them helpful.
 We provide a table of the recommended values after each task.
 {:tip}

 ## Step one: Create additional organization and your entry point to your blockchain